 It’s also tough because there are a few common putting styles that most disc golfers use.

 - Spin Putt – When you bring the disc back towards your body and then spin it straight out towards the basket.

 - Push Putt – This is when you bring the disc downwards and then swing your arm up and push the disc towards the top of the basket.

 - Straddle Putt – A straddle putt is when you have a wider stance facing the basket, and bring the disc in between your legs before releasing.

 No matter what, find a stance, grip, and routine that works for you.
 I do still think it’s a good idea to watch some clips of pros putting because you’ll notice a lot of helpful similarities between them.

-5. Not Committing To The Putt
+5. Fully Commit to The Putt

 Do you ever wonder why you might be able to sink 20 putts in a row easily during practice and then miss an easy one during the round?
 This mistake might not be as apparent as the others above, but this usually happens when you have a problem committing to the putt.

 When practicing in the backyard, there is almost no pressure to perform.